 - Any prenuptial or postnuptial agreements.

-Make sure to be transparent with these information and documents as this will help speed up the divorce process.
+Make sure to be transparent with this information and documents, as this will help speed up the divorce process.

 Step 5: Negotiation and Settlement for Amicable Divorce in Australia

 Under the guidance of your chosen approach (mediation or collaborative law), engage in constructive negotiations with your spouse and their legal representative.
-Be level-headed when you communicate, express your concerns, and be prepared to compromise to reach a fair settlement that is in the best interests of the involved parties.
-Parenting arrangements will require you to focus on the child’s best interests.
+Stay level-headed when you communicate, express your concerns, and be prepared to compromise to reach a fair settlement that is in the best interests of the involved parties.

 Step 6: Finalise the Agreement

 Have you and your former spouse reached an agreement?
 If so, it is important to formalise it legally.
 Your collaborative lawyers or mediator will assist in drafting the necessary documentation.
-These documents are either a:
+These documents are either:

-- Consent Order: This is an order that requires court approval.
+- Consent Orders: This is an order that requires court approval.
 This document outlines the division of property, assets, as well as parenting matters.

-- Binding Financial Agreement (BFA): This is a private contract that both parties to a divorce make.
-It also outlines the division of certain matters like a consent order.
+- Binding Financial Agreements (BFA): This is a private contract that both parties to a divorce make.
+It also outlines the division of certain matters, like a consent order.
 However, it can be made before, during, or after divorce or separation.
 Unlike a Consent Order, a BFA does not require court approval, but the approval of a lawyer through independent legal advice.

 Step 7: Seeking Family Court Approval

-The Relevance of Amicable Divorce in Australian Family Law
+The Relevance of Amicable Divorce and Amicable Separation in Australian Family Law

 Is Divorce Ever Easy?